icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 ```

 As a result, you receive :
-- The MedTechApi instance to use for Daenaerys (properly initialised);
+- The MedTechApi instance to use for John (properly initialised);
-- The `userId`, identifying Daenaerys user uniquely;
+- The `userId`, identifying John user uniquely;
-- The `groupId`, identifying the database in which Daenaerys was created;
+- The `groupId`, identifying the database in which John was created;
 - The `keyPair`, the RSA keypair generated for the patient;
-- The `token`, the time-limited token created for Daenaerys, to authenticate her;
+- The `token`, the time-limited token created for John, to authenticate her;

-Make sure to save these elements to be able to authenticate Daenaerys again when she'll come back on your app.
+Make sure to save these elements to be able to authenticate John again when she'll come back on your app.

 <!-- file://code-samples/{{sdk}}/how-to/authenticate-user/index.mts snippet:Save credentials-->
 ```typescript
 ```

-Now that her authentication is completed, Daenaerys may manage data with iCure.
+Now that her authentication is completed, John may manage data with iCure.

 <!-- file://code-samples/{{sdk}}/how-to/authenticate-user/index.mts snippet:Create encrypted data-->
 ```typescript